WoollyinWalesIT/jomres/core-minicomponents/README.md

 05000 level scripts are generally used by the booking engine.
 A new booking engine is being planned and these will likely not be used in the future.

-As of Jomres 9.9 06000 - 06005 scripts are no longer used in Jomres Core, instead they are replaced by scripts in 7jomres7core-tasks.
-Many plugins, however will retain the 0600N file naming pattern for the time-being.

 06000 These scripts are individual tasks that can called that do not require a user to be logged in.
 Some scripts like the cron scripts do demand that the system pass the CMS's secret to itself, this is to prevent spiders or other web services from calling these scripts at some point and bogging the system down with scheduled jobs.
 On the whole, however, the bulk of these scripts are used for displaying public/guest facing output.
 06001 These tasks are for Reception level functionality.
 Jomres includes Access Control functionality, however we find that a more simplistic approach suits the vast majority of users.
 06002 These tasks are for Manager level functionality.